WhereJuly/65-env-schema-cli/readme.md

 ## Programmatic Usage

-For programmatic usage the thorough documentation is available in the JSDoc block, hover-able with your IDE (e.g. VSCode).
+For programmatic usage the thorough documentation is available in the JSDoc blocks hover-able with your IDE (e.g. VSCode).

 Note that the package isolates operations from any actual `process.env` and does not modify it.
 All envs - incoming and outgoing are kept in the internal objects.